Share in the celebration and remember the significance of the holiday.

 When is Passover

 Every year, Passover starts on the 15th day of Nisan (a month on the Hebrew calendar), which usually coincides with late March or early April on the Gregorian calendar.
-So Passover 2020, 2021, 2022 and so on will all begin and end on different dates in March or April.
-If you want to know the duration of the celebration (How long does Passover last), it is an eight-day holiday.
+So Passover 2024 will begin on April 22 If you want to know the duration of the celebration (How long does Passover last), it is an eight-day holiday.

 Passover Seder